Motorola AURA

 1. Transparent Display Technology

-A selling point for the Sony Ericsson Xperia Pureness was that it had a transparent display.
-The phone featured a TFT display measuring 2.0 inches diagonally with 240 x 432 pixels of resolution and rendering good visuals.
-Such transparency in the display would allow users to view the minimalist interface and notifications through the screen.
+People always listed as a selling point for the Sony Ericsson Xperia Pureness that it had a kind of transparent display thing, you know.
+The phone came with a TFT screen, 2.0 inches diagonally, 240 x 432 pixels resolution and it managed to render nice visuals.
+With that transparency actually, users could see the minimalist interface plus the notifications right through the screen, instead of them feeling hidden behind the glass, it was sorta the whole idea.

 This display technology was one of the major innovations of its time, offering a new-once-and-for-all approach to how mobile phones could be designed.
 The transparency of the display offers an unparalleled aesthetic where the phone disappears into the background when not being used.